Briton Christie completes unwanted DQ hat-trick

 "I'm devastated as I've spent so much time training.
 I hadn't even given everything yet as I was waiting for the final," Christie added after seeing Park win the 1,000m final.

-"I don't understand how you can penalize two people.
+"I don't understand how you can penalise two people.
 They should try and have the same referee all year for consistency.

 "I'm really trying to hold myself together right now."